Andrew Sterett: The Barbary Wars

-After resupplying in Baltimore, Sterett sailed Enterprise to the Barbary Coast in June, 1801, as part of a force under Commodore Richard Dale, in the first stages of the Barbary Wars.
+After resupplying in Baltimore, Sterett sailed Enterprise to the Barbary Coast in June 1801 as part of a force under Commodore Richard Dale in the first stages of the Barbary Wars.

-On 1 August 1801, Enterprise under Sterett's command defeated the 14-gun Tripoli, a Tripolitan corsair.
+On August 1, 1801, Enterprise under Sterett's command defeated the 14-gun Tripoli, a Tripolitan corsair.
 After twice faking surrender, Tripoli suffered 30 dead and 30 wounded, including the Captain, Rais Mahomet Rous, and the first officer.
 Enterprise suffered no casualties.
 Since there was no formal declaration of war, Enterprise was under orders not to take prizes.
 After her crew was ordered to dump its guns overboard, Tripoli was allowed to sail home, where her captain was humiliated and punished.

 Enterprise was sent back to Baltimore with dispatches after this engagement.
 While there, on the recommendation of Congress, Sterett was presented by President Thomas Jefferson with a sword in gratitude of the victory over the Tripoli.
+A letter dated 13 July, 1805 stated that the sword would be presented to him along with the letter.
 Enterprise's crew was also rewarded with an extra month's pay.
 The ship returned to the Mediterranean in November 1802.

 Sterett turned over command of the Enterprise to Stephen Decatur in April 1803.
 He was then promoted to Master Commandant and offered the command of a brig which was under construction.
+On November 15, 1803 he is granted a furlough to make a commercial voyage to the East Indies.
+At some point his ship "Canton' is wrecked at unknown date and location, he is rescued, date unknown, the rescue ship proceeded to Lisbon, Portugal.
+He departs Lisbon for the U.S. in early April, 1805.

 Resignation

 Sterett had been senior in rank to Decatur, but due to their comparative length of service, in 1803, Decatur was selected to be promoted above Sterett.
-Sterett therefore resigned from the Navy, on 29 June 1805, to join the merchant marine.
+Sterett therefore resigned from the Navy, on June 29, 1805, to join the merchant marine.